 - Translator Microbes: Explored — when the Doctor tells Donna about the translation field, she wonders what happens if she intentionally speaks Latin.
 Answer: The Pompeiians don't understand your Celtic.

 - Walk-In Chime-In: The Doctor, upon entering the Sybilline temple.

 - Watching Troy Burn: The Doctor gives Evelina's family a front row seat to watch Pompeii's funeral pyre, but assures Caecilius that one day, Pompeii will be found again, in the future.

 - Weaksauce Weakness: A giant, badass-looking alien warrior made of magma and rock... and a bucket of water takes it down in seconds.
 The Doctor later uses this to his advantage by arming himself with a water pistol.

 - "Where Are They Now?"
 Epilogue: The family Donna and the Doctor saved reestablish themselves in Rome.
 Marble business continues, Evelina is wearing a short skirt that's the latest fashion, and her brother is studying to be a doctor.

 - What Have We Ear?: The Doctor does this to Quintus to bribe him into taking him to Lucius Petrus Dextrus's house.

-- The X of Y
+- The X of Y: "The Fires of Pompeii".

-- You Have Got to Be Kidding Me!: Donna's rather atypical response to being turned into a very typical altar sacrifice.
+- You Have Got to Be Kidding Me!: Donna's rather atypical response to almost being turned into a very typical altar sacrifice.
 Well, almost.